 About

-Here you'll find various computer game related projects of mine, including my point-and-click text adventure engine, my "enhanced" mobile version of the classic Chase, and my blog, where you might find computer game related musings.
+Here you'll find various computer game related projects of mine, including my current project, my "enhanced" version of the classic Chase, my point-and-click text adventure engine, and my blog, where you might find computer game related musings from time to time.

 FATE